Ιdentify talented tennis players

 Some interesting facts about the big players found:

-· Were 3-4 months younger than the average age of other children in the age group.
+· Ήσαν 3-4 months younger than the average age of other children in the age group.

-· Were weaker than other peers players their age 12-13 & Stay
+· They were thinner than their other peers in age 12-13 & Stay

 · They had less power

-· It was faster and motor of the best players of age 12-13 & Stay
+· They were faster and more mobile than the best players of their age 12-13 & Stay

-· The mean age was started tennis 6 years.
+· The average age at which tennis started was 6 years.
 They began playing in tournaments 9 and sporadically participated in tournaments outside their country of age 11 & Stay.

-· Playing around 45-50 match single time, plus fifteen double, which is less than the average for these age groups.
+· They played about 45-50 match single time, plus fifteen double, which is less than the average for these age groups.

-· Trained about 10 hours a week, which is also lower than the average age and 2-4 hours less than their top players ages 12-13.
+· They trained approximately 10 hours a week, which is also lower than the average age and 2-4 hours less than their top players ages 12-13.

-· They exercise an average of two hours a week more than the average.
+· They exercised an average of two hours a week more than average.